Joel-Raju/joel-raju.github.io/content/posts/2020-01-15---Handling-touch-event-in-React-Native.md

 `onStartShouldSetPanResponder` should return `true` to allow the view to become the responder at the start of a touch event.

-`onMoveShouldSetPanResponder` should return `true` to allow the view to become the reponder at the start of a drag event.
+`onMoveShouldSetPanResponder` should return `true` to allow the view to become the responder at the start of a drag event.

 `onPanResponderStart` callback is fired when the `PanResponder` registers touch events.